Skip to content

-According to statistics from the Hong Kong Environment Bureau in 2011, 3,600 tonnes of leftovver food and kitchen waste are discarded daily in Hong Kong.
+According to statistics from the Hong Kong Environment Bureau in 2011, 3,600 tonnes of leftover food and kitchen waste are discarded daily in Hong Kong.
 To reduce waste, some charitable organizations collect unsold vegetables from wet markets and donate them to grassroots citizens.
 However, some "Ugly Food" is rejected due to its appearance and ultimately ends up rotting in landfills.
-In light of this, three environmental entrepreneurs decided to "rescue" these unattractive ingredients, upcycling them into nutritious food, giving these foods a "second life."
+In light of this, three environmental entrepreneurs decided to "rescue" these unattractive ingredients, upcycling them into nutritious food and giving them a "second life."

 Letting Pets Educate Their Owners